 Hardware

 We went with latches on the doors and bin pulls on the drawers, all in black.
-I always have a lot of cast iron sitting on my stove, and I have no intentions of moving it from that spot because I use it all the time.
-So it ties in the black.
+I always have a lot of black cast iron sitting on my stove, and I have no intention of moving it from that spot because I use it all the time.
+So the hardware ties in the black.

 We ended up having to cut some of the bead board to expose an electrical box due to a recommendation from our contractor.
 I couldn’t find anything to cover it up, and then I got the idea to hang some pretty wooden cutting boards to hide it.